 Bacillus subtilis is good for plants

-Clean-up of the utensils in contact with natto may be a new experience to some because of the slime.
-That slime contains Bacillus spores which are suitable for plants.
+Cleaning up utensils that came into contact with natto may be a new experience for some because of the slime.
+That slime contains Bacillus spores, which are suitable for plants.

-In a review from the Saudi Journal of Biological Science, the Bacillus species are a significant type of Plant Growth Promoting Rhizobacteria that could benefit plants and perform the same role as chemical fertilizers and pesticides, acting as a biofertilizer and as a biopesticide
+In a review in the Saudi Journal of Biological Science, the Bacillus species are a significant group of Plant Growth Promoting Rhizobacteria that could benefit plants and perform the same roles as chemical fertilizers and pesticides, acting as a biofertilizer and a biopesticide.

 In an article in Gardener’s Path by Helga George, Ph.D., she said,